 Watermelon Lemonade Popsicles

-- 4 tbsp sugar (use more or less depending on how sweet or tart you want your lemonade to be
+- 4 tablespoon sugar (use more or less depending on how sweet or tart you want your lemonade to be

-Make lemonade by mixing 2 tbsp of the sugar with the water and 3 tbsp of sugar.
+- Make lemonade by mixing 2 tablespoon of the sugar with the water and 3 tablespoon of sugar.